Peoria, Illinois: Education

 The Roman Catholic Diocese of Peoria runs six schools in the city: five grade schools and Peoria Notre Dame High School.
 Non-denominational Peoria Christian School operates a grade school, middle school, and high school.

-In addition, Concordia Lutheran School, Peoria Academy, Christ Lutheran School, and several smaller private schools exist.
+In addition, Concordia Lutheran School, Peoria Academy, Christ Lutheran School, Peoria Hebrew Day School, and several smaller private schools exist.

-Bradley University, Methodist College, OSF St. Francis College of Nursing, the University of Illinois College of Medicine at Peoria, and the Downtown and North campuses of Illinois Central College are based in the city.
+Bradley University, Methodist College, OSF St. Francis College of Nursing, the University of Illinois College of Medicine at Peoria, and the north campus of Illinois Central College are based in the city.
 The former Peoria campus of Roosevelt University is now closed.
 Additionally, Eureka College and the main campus of Illinois Central College are located nearby in Eureka and East Peoria, respectively.

 Media

-Peoria is the 153rd largest radio market in the United States and Peoria-Bloomington is the 117th largest television market in the United States.
+As of 2024 Nielsen ratings, Peoria is the 157th largest radio market in the United States and Peoria-Bloomington is the 122nd largest television market in the United States.

 The area has 14 commercial radio stations with six owners among them; four non-commercial full-power radio stations, each separately owned; five commercial television stations with two operating owners among them; one non-commercial television station; and one daily newspaper (Peoria Journal Star).